-Bemittened Bernie Sanders: The meme that rang around the world
+Bemittened Bernie: The meme that rang around the world

-From the United States to Argentina to Iran, the image proliferated through the far corners of the Internet in an ever-expanding array of jokes and commentary.
+From the United States to Argentina to Iran, the image proliferated through the far corners of the Internet in an ever-expanding array of jokes.

 Washington-based photographer Brendan Smialowski snapped the now-iconic shot.
 It stood in stark contrast to the other visuals of the day: a parade of U.S. politicians and celebrities dressed up in designer monochrome outfits, reaffirming the virtues of U.S. democracy after a tumultuous four years.

-This image, in contrast, appeared to find a resonance that transcended nationality, politics and context.
+This image, in contrast, found a global resonance that transcended nationality, politics and context.

 Perhaps Sander’s seemingly grumpy appearance reflected peoples’ own annoyance with politicians and political systems at a time when the world is reeling from a pandemic that’s exacerbated economic and social divides.
-Or maybe the Democratic socialist from Vermont, whose progressive foreign policies have made him very popular abroad, was the most relatable part of a day meant to display America’s democratic process.
+Or maybe the Democratic socialist from Vermont, whose progressive foreign policies have made him very popular abroad, at least in some corners, was the most relatable part of a day meant to display America’s democratic process.
 Or it could be that people just really needed something to laugh about together.

 Whatever it was, in a time of travel bans, the Sanders image easily made its way to Russia: